Adrian 13 - 17 months Adrian 2 years LANGUAGE 🔤 ✍️ TODDLER ZOOLOGY 🐘 🐠 🕊️🐞 🐢

 Presenting Montessori 3-Part Cards is a great way to expand vocabulary through fun tactile learning activities.
 Besides, Montessori Classified Cards help develop fine motor control while stimulating cognitive development when a child matches cards to objects.
 Most importantly, Montessori 3-Part cards are very versatile and can be used for vocabulary, sequencing, classification, reading, writing, and more!
 They are also a great addition to any tactile hands-on invitation to lean while keeping little hands busy and minds active!

-Montessori classified matching cards are a great activity that can be enjoyed by a toddler as young as one-year-old, to a child who can read and match the labels, in addition to matching the images.
+Montessori classified matching cards are a great activity that can be enjoyed by a toddler as young as one year old, as well as a child who can read and match the labels in addition to matching the images.
 Nomenclature cards use control cards as built-in control of error so that children can self-correct without interference from an adult or an educator.
-There are a few ways of presenting nomenclature cards and the matching stages for Montessori 3-Part-Cards depend on your child’s age and should be introduced in order.
+There are a few ways of presenting nomenclature cards, and the matching stages for Montessori 3-Part-Cards depend on your child’s age, so they should be introduced in order.

 Presenting Montessori 3-Part Cards: